tdpetrou/pandas_cub/README.md

 You will be editing a single file for this project - the `__init__.py` file found in the `pandas_cub` directory.
 It contains skeleton code for the entire project.
 You won't be defining your own classes or methods, but you will be filling out the method bodies.

 Open up this file now.
 You will see many incomplete methods that have the keyword `pass` as their last line.
-Some methods have code with a comment that says 'your code here'.
 These are the methods that you will be editing.
-Other methods are complete and won't need editing.
+A few methods are complete and won't need editing.

+### Docstrings

+You'll notice that all the methods have triple quoted strings directly beneath them.
+These strings are the documentation or 'docstrings'.
+There is a short summary followed by the a description of the parameters and a section that says what is returned.
+There are many ways you can write docstrings, but these follow the [numpy docstring guide][7].
+They will help you understand how to complete each method.

 ### How to complete the project